THEOplayer/web-connectors/conviva/README.md

 The Conviva connector is now ready to start a session once THEOplayer starts playing a source.

 Note that the `convivaMetadata` provided to the `ConvivaConnector` constructor is primarily used to pass on to the Conviva SDK's `reportPlaybackRequested`.
-If a source is set to the player after initialisation the connector, you should always provide the corresponding metadata (again) through the connector's `setContentInfo` method.
+If a source is set to the player after initializing the connector, you should always provide the corresponding metadata (again) through the connector's `setContentInfo` method.

 ```js
 player.source = exampleSource;